somv/meetup_api_trending_topics/README.md

 # Top trending topics on Meetup.com

-This is a distributable real time spark streaming solution that finds top trending topics for a configured period of time on Meetup's site.
+This is a distributable real time spark streaming application that finds top trending topics for a configured period of time on Meetup's site.

 ## Getting Started

 Change the configuration parameters on the application.conf file located in `<base_dir>/src/main/resources/application.conf` as per the requirements.
 The current configuration runs perfectly on a single 4 core machine.
-However, you can change number of receivers, batch interval, block interval, window duration, slide interval, checkpoint directory and many more configuration as per you machine/cluster setup.
+However, you can change the batch interval, block interval, window duration, slide interval, checkpoint directory and many more configuration as per you machine/cluster setup.

 ### Prerequisites